-Spectrum_data Matrix containing the spectra in ppm, one row per spectrum.
+Spectrum_data Matrix containing the spectra in ppm, one row per spectrum. verbose If "TRUE", will print processing information.

 As explained in BaselineCorrection, negative values does not make sense and can have bad impacts on our statistical analyses.
 BaselineCorrection do its best to avoid negative intensity values but there might be some remaining.